NikolettaGr/Restaurant-Booking-App/README.md

 - ### Responsivity

- The application is responsive on all device sizes, thanks to the Boostrap theme.
-In mobile view there is a collapsible menu icon.
-All images, text labels, forms get appropriately resized.
-There is an exception, however: when bookings are displayed in the database table in the view_booking.html, on mobile phone screens in portrait mode there is not enough room for all columns to be shown.
-However, Bootstrap adds a slide bar so that user can slide the page content from left to right.
+The application boasts full responsiveness, thanks to the Bootstrap theme, ensuring seamless adaptability across various device sizes.
+In mobile view, a collapsible menu icon simplifies navigation, and all elements such as images, text labels, and forms adjust proportionally to fit the screen.

+However, there is an exception that occurs when displaying bookings in the database table on mobile phones in portrait mode.
+Due to limited horizontal space, not all columns can be fully displayed.
+To address this issue, Bootstrap adds a horizontal scroll bar, allowing users to scroll left and right to access the complete content.

+This ensures that users can still access all the booking information conveniently, even on smaller screens.

 - ### Interactive elements
   -   #### Nav links for Home, Menu, Contact, Book a table, My bookings, Login and Logout pages